Table of Contents

 The primary setting of the game is present-day (2019 as of the time of writing) Earth.
 The current setting is New England in the United States, but that is not a core value, and there is interest in expanding the game to other regions.

 Super-technology exists, but it is mostly restricted to secret lab facilities and military special forces.
+See the dedicated technology page for more information on what is specifically appropriate to the setting.

 That all changed during the cataclysm, a several day long event where horrors from other dimensions flooded into the world, destroying, killing and in some cases creating, rendering the world almost unrecognizable.